 - you have a right to request access to the personal information that we hold about you by making a Subject Access Request

 - if you believe that any of your personal information is inaccurate or incomplete, you have a right to request that we correct or complete your personal information

 - you have a right to request that we restrict the processing of your personal information for specific purposes, and

 - if you wish us to delete your personal information, you may request that we do so.

 Any requests received by West Lothian Housing Partnership will be considered under applicable UK Data Protection Legislation.
 If you remain dissatisfied, you have a right to raise a complaint with the Information Commissioner's Office.

 The accuracy of our information is important to us - please help us keep our records updated by informing us of any changes to your personal information

 Changes to our privacy notice

-Our privacy notice is regularly kept up to date and this version was updated on 5 June 2018.
+Our privacy notice is regularly kept up to date and this version was updated in February 2020.
 The latest full version is always available from our website at www.wlhp.org.